 If you or someone close to you was injured in an accident with a big rig truck, it is highly recommended that you get an experienced attorney involved at your earliest possible convenience.
-This is especially true in a state like Alabama, where they apply the “contributory negligence” legal standard.
-Under contributory negligence, an injured party can be barred from recovering damages even if there are found to be only 1% at fault for the underlying accident.
+This is especially true in a state like Alabama, where an injured party can be barred from recovering damages even if there are found to be only 1% at fault for the underlying accident.
 With strong legal counsel in your corner, you can help ensure that your right to recover full and fair compensation is protected and preserved.

 An attorney who has extensive experience with commercial truck accident cases will also have in-depth knowledge of the laws and regulations that may be applicable to the case, and the numerous factors that might have caused the accident.
 In addition, they will have dealt with the various tactics and tricks the other side typically uses, and they will know how to successfully overcome them in order to help you recover the compensation you deserve.